pybricks/pybricks-micropython/bricks/virtualhub/README.md

 ## Implementing virtual hub drivers in Python

-To start a new virtual hub implementation, create a Python module with a class named `VirtualHub`.
+To start a new virtual hub implementation, create a Python module with a class named `Platform`.
 The class needs to contain all of the required methods and properties used by the virtual drivers enabled in the MicroPython build.
-See `tests/virtualhub/__init__.py` for a trivial implementation.
+See `lib/pbio/cpython/pbio_virtual/platform/` for example implementations.